kswope/book-learnin/README.md

     end

-ExampleGroups can be nested with describe or context
+ExampleGroups can be nested with describe or context (the omit the RSpec receiver except in the outer example group)

     RSpec.describe Calculator do